litzebauer/game-recommender/README.md

 4. **Quality Assessment** - Evaluates results and decides whether to refine the search
 5. **Recommendation Generation** - Creates personalized recommendations

 This architecture enables the system to provide high-quality, contextual game recommendations while adapting to different query complexities and result qualities.
+The workflow has been optimized to use direct routing where no decision logic is needed, reducing complexity while maintaining full functionality.

 ## 🚀 Getting Started